Test in production without watermarks.

 The Lite Package:

-This package allows a single software developer in an organization to utilize the Iron Software in a single place.
-Iron Software can be used in a single web application, intranet application, or desktop software program.
-Licenses are non-transferable, and they cannot be shared outside of an organization or an agency/client relationship.
-This license type, like all other license types, expressly excludes all rights not expressly granted under the Agreement, without OEM redistribution and SaaS if additional coverage is not purchased.
+This package allows a single software developer to utilize Iron Software at a single location.
+It can be used in a single web application, intranet application, or desktop software program.
+Licenses are non-transferable and cannot be shared outside of an organization or an agency/client relationship.
+Distribution rights do not extend to OEM redistribution and SaaS unless additional coverage is purchased.

 Pricing: Starts from $749 per year.